Popular Stories

 “Feeding citrus in the middle of winter is rather pointless as the ground is too cold for their roots to take up enough plant food to maintain their dark green colour.

-“If you haven’t fed the trees in three or four months, do it now.
 April is an ideal time to apply fertiliser to all citrus trees.
-Remember that it will take several weeks for the nutrients to be changed into a form the trees can use.”
+Remember that it will take several weeks for the nutrients to be changed into a form the trees can use, he says.”

-However, this advice may vary depending on where you live.
+However, this advice may vary depending on your location.
 While it’s generally advisable to avoid fertilising citrus trees during the winter months in most Australian climate zones, there can be exceptions depending on local conditions.
-Light fertilisation during winter may still benefit regions with mild winters or climates where citrus trees exhibit active growth throughout the year, such as parts of Queensland and Western Australia.
+Light fertilisation during winter may still benefit regions with mild winters or climates where citrus trees exhibit year-round growth, such as parts of Queensland and Western Australia.

 pruning a citrus orange tree